407-610-2417

 SaaS SEO

-In this guide, we’ll break down how to bring more prospects organically to your site with SEO.
-We’ll also share the tactics our SaaS SEO agency used to help one software client grow from 22K to 68K monthly visitors — so you can apply them and start seeing results for yourself.
+In this guide, you’ll learn five proven strategies on how to optimize your site for SEO.
+We’ll also share the tactics our SaaS SEO agency used to help one software client grow from 22K to 68K monthly visitors, so you can apply them and start seeing results for yourself.

 Key Takeaways

-• SEO supports long-term growth by steadily driving organic traffic without paid ads.
+• SEO supports long-term growth for software brands by steadily driving organic traffic without paid ads.

-• Guest posts, partnerships, and digital PR help SaaS companies build the links they need to stay competitive.
+• Guest posts, partnerships, and digital PR are some of the ways SaaS companies can use to build high-quality links and stay competitive.

 What Is Saas SEO

-A combination of these tactics helps you align your website with what your potential customers are looking for and attract traffic that’s more likely to convert into paying customers.
+A combination of these strategies helps you align your website with what your potential customers are looking for and draw in customers throughout the entire buyer’s journey.

 How Is SaaS SEO Different from Traditional SEO?

 SaaS SEO and traditional SEO differ in a few ways.
-The main distinction is that for SaaS SEO, you need to clearly define your customer personas and how your software can solve their problems.
+The main distinction is that in SaaS, you need to clearly define your customer personas and how your software can solve their problems.
 This is driven by the need to consider long sales cycles, complex buyer journeys, and highly specific technical queries.

-After all, it takes longer for a person to choose a CRM, for example, than to buy running shoes.
-This means SaaS SEO campaigns have to guide potential customers through the entire buying process, from getting to know your software (awareness) to buying a subscription (decision).
+After all, choosing a CRM takes longer than, for example, buying running shoes.
+This means SEO campaigns in SaaS have to guide potential customers through the entire buying process, from getting to know your software (awareness) to buying a subscription (decision).

 Improve Your SaaS SEO with SeoProfy